 When it comes to brand development, we can utilize the agile development philosophy to simplify our brand messages and engage in practices that focus on intuitive adoption.

-Stop trying to jam every aspect of your companies philosophy down their throat on your one-pagers, what is the central message that you need to focus (that you can measure) to see how it influences your customers?
+Stop trying to jam every aspect of your company's philosophy down their throat on your one-pagers, what is the central message that you need to focus on (that which you can measure) to see how it influences your customers?

 AGILE DEVELOPMENT: CUSTOMER COLLABORATION OVER CONTRACT NEGOTIATION